eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Week 2 - Practicalities and hyper-parameters.md

 ## Choosing the non-linearity of hidden layers
 _Different activation functions have different properties_

-* Usually this is the best order for [[Week 7 - Neural networks#Activation functions|hidden layer activation functions]]
+* Usually this is the best order for hidden layer [[Week 7 - Neural networks#Activation functions|activation functions]]
 	1. ReLU
 	2. Tanh
 	3. Sigmoid